graeme-a-stewart/cpp-concurrency/doc/02-MutexAndAtomics.md

-Control of access to critical parts of the code, where races can occur, is usually achieved with a *mutex*, which gives mutually exclusive access to some section of the code (we'll touch on *lock free* designs later).
+Control of access to critical parts of the code, where races can occur, is usually achieved with a *mutex*, which gives mutually exclusive access to some section of the code.
 The different threads share the mutex object, but only one of them can lock it at any one time.

 ```cpp
     #include <mutex>